krishaamer/green-filter-research/research/literature/web3.md

     and retailers, raise public awareness, educate citizens about the social and environmental challenges facing the global fashion industry and support people’s activism.”
--   @millward-hopkinsMaterialFlowAnalysis2023 shows how half of the textile waste in the UK is exported to other countries.
 -   @mabuzaNaturalSyntheticDyes2023 shows consumer knowledge of apparel coloration is very limited.
 -   @gyabaahCharacterizationDumpsiteWaste2023 research across several
     dumpsites across Ghana revealed up to 12% of the landfill consisted of textile waste.
--   @yapLifeCycleAssessment2023 Singapore disposes of 900,000 tonnes of
-    plastic waste out of which only 4% is recycled.
--   @kiesslingWhatPotentialDoes2023 Single-use plastics make up 44-68%
-    of all waste mapped by citizen scientists.
 -   @imperfectidealistSustainableGreenwashingHow2020 Fashion
     sustainability vs greenwashing
 -   @TransparencySustainabilityPlatform2023 Ethical Shopping